General coding style for programming

 Omitting them may reduce readability of code.

-ClassInterface<TypeParameter> variable_name = ClassInterface<TypeParameter>()
+value variable_name = ClassInterface<TypeParameter>();

-and ClassInterface variable_name = ClassInterface()
+value variable_name = ClassInterface()

-value variable_name = ClassInterface<TypeParameter>()
+ClassInterface<TypeParameter> variable_name = ClassInterface<TypeParameter>();

 Think long and hard when you want to omit type annotation under other conditions.